20 Backyard Wedding Ideas

 4. Tidy Up Your Yard

-Ask your family and friends to help clean up your landscaping a few days beforehand so you can get the job done faster.
-Weeding, trimming hedges, edging, and mowing the grass will make your yard a beautiful backdrop for your big day.
+Ask your family and friends to help you clean up your landscaping a few days beforehand so you can get the job done faster.
+Weeding, trimming hedges, edging, and mowing the grass will make the yard a beautiful backdrop for your big day.

 5. Share the News with Neighbors